catmaxi/Soft-Body-Simulator/README.md

 the taichi documentation can be found here: https://taichi.readthedocs.io/ and then taichi github page where you can even find a few interesting examples of projects built in taichi: https://github.com/taichi-dev/taichi

+Note:

+you do need to check out the system requirements for taichi on the taichi github page.